Jonah Heim Player Props: Rangers vs. Royals

 Jonah Heim At The Plate

-- Heim is hitting .292 with a double, a home run and a walk.
+- Heim has a double, two home runs and a walk while hitting .276.

-- In 57.1% of his games this year (four of seven), Heim has picked up at least one hit, and in three of those games (42.9%) he recorded more than one.
+- Heim is batting .316 with two homers during his last outings and is on a four-game hitting streak.

-- He has homered in one of seven games, and in 4% of his plate appearances.
+- Heim has gotten a hit in five of eight games this season (62.5%), with multiple hits on three occasions (37.5%).

-- Heim has picked up an RBI in two games this year, with multiple runs batted in once.
+- In eight games played this season, he has homered in two of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.